chrisruffalo/gudgeon/README.md

 The first is always the reason that comes up with Open Source Software: I wanted to do it myself.
 I have some small experience with DNS manipulation in Go and I [really enjoyed it](https://github.com/chrisruffalo/gyip) so I wanted to do something with a little more complexity.

 The other reason is that neither of those solutions will have the right feature set for me without a significant amount of tweaking.
-They also provide a lot more *DNS* features than Gudgeon ever will.
+They also provide a lot more **DNS** features than Gudgeon ever will.
 Gudgeon aims to focus on the classification of consumers and what to allow, block, or redirect based on that classification.
-It does not aim to provide a completely comprehensive DNS proxy.
+It does not aim to provide a completely comprehensive DNS proxy or more than a small subset of DNS features.

 Finally I wanted to build something that is a little more self-contained and easier to deploy.
 In the end I expect Gudgeon to be a small container-based solution or a single deployable binary with minimal configuration required.